print page

 Abstract: The paper compares two approaches for developing Web service interfaces for the vertical integration of TTP/A fieldbus systems.
 High-level abstractions are provided by application specific interfaces, generated from metadata describing fieldbus systems.
 In contrast standardised interfaces such as OPC XML DA only allow lower levels of abstractions.
 But these enable accessing the fieldbus system from a broad range of standard clients, while high-level abstractions reflecting the application programmer's view on the system facilitate the development of more specific clients and workflows.

 Marcus Venzke.
 Specifications using XQuery Expressions on Traces.
-In Proceedings of the First International Workshop on Web Services and Formal Methods (WS-FM'04), December 2004.
+In Proceedings of the First International Workshop on Web Services and Formal Methods (WS-FM'04), Dezember 2004.
 Pisa, Italy.
 Published in: Electronic Notes in Theoretical Computer Science, Volume 105, p.
 109-118, 10 December 2004.

 @InProceedings{Telematik_Venzke_2004_Specifications, author = {Marcus Venzke}, editor = {Mario Bravetti and Gianluigi Zavattaro}, title = {Specifications using XQuery Expressions on Traces}, booktitle = {Proceedings of the First International Workshop on Web Services and Formal Methods (WS-FM'04)}, month = dec, year = 2004, location = {Pisa, Italy}, note = {Published in: Electronic Notes in Theoretical Computer Science, Volume 105, p.
 109-118, 10 December 2004}, }